cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/dockerfiles/dockerfile-for-ruby.md

 The order of the commands is extremely important.
 If you try to run a component before one of its dependencies, the build will fail.

-The simplest possible Dockerfile for a Ruby application looks something like this:
+The simplest possible Dockerfile for a Rails application looks something like this:

 ```docker
 FROM ruby:latest  # Tells the image to use the latest version of Ruby